Skip to content

 else:

-# No population data, interpolate at boundary, assign -1 for problems
+# No weight data inside shape, interpolate at shape boundary, assign -1 for problems

 val_est = interpolate.griddata(*value_args, shape.points[:, 0:2], fill_value=-1)